corda/corda-runtime-os/README.md

 ### Plugin not showing up

 There are a few things that can cause this silent error.
 The main reason for this is a missing `@Extension` annotation on the plugin's entry point class.

 Another is forgetting to add the `CordaCliPlugin` interface to the entry point.

+Another is mismatched plugin metadata.
+The pluginClass set in the properties file must match the pf4j wrapper class that loads the plugin.

 ### Running a remote debugger

+In order to debug the plug-in host, you need to use Java remote debugging.
 Start by creating a standard remote debug config via intellij's run/debug configuration manager.

-Now run the debug version of the CLI with your command, either:
+This will provide you with an agent setting that needs to be added to the process's command line.

+In order to simplify this, a debug version of the CLI start script is provided that uses the standard IntelliJ remote debugging settings:

 * script/corda-cli-debug.cmd
 * script/corda-cli-debug.sh

-Now start the remote debugger and it will connect.
+* After invoking this script, start the remote debugger and it will connect.